lohith444/InterviewPrep/general/README.md

 ## FindDuplicates
 Find the duplicate elements in the given array containing 1 to n.
 This can be done in O(N) time and O(1) space.

-## KthMostFrequent
+## topKFrequent
-Find the kth most frequent string in a given list of strings.
+Find the top k most frequent string in a given list of strings.
 This can be done in O(N*logN) time and O(N) space.

 ## IsBinaryTreeBalanced
 Check if the given binary tree is balanced in O(N) time and O(1) space.